DavidLXu/DavidLXu.github.io/_pages/about.md

 Please refer to my CV [here](http://DavidLXu.github.io/files/Lixin_EN_Resume.pdf)

-I'm currently in NUS as a visiting intern in Prof. Lin Shao’s group working on a project of cross-embodiment dexterous hand grasping based on generative models and RL.
+I'm currently in Tsinghua AIR working as a visiting intern in [Prof. Yilun Chen](https://air.tsinghua.edu.cn/en/info/1046/1621.htm)'s group for dexterous policy and sim2real deployment.
+Before that, I work as a visiting intern in [Prof. Lin Shao](https://linsats.github.io)’s group in National University of Singapore.
 Before that, I was a master student at Georgia tech.
 Took ECE and CS courses like image processing, C++ programming, random processes, machine learning, deep learning, and robot intelligence with straight-A scores.
 I completed bachelors in Qingdao University with a major of Mechanical Engineering, where I did a couple of successful robot competitions for university students, and gained experience in embedded systesm, motion control, as well as computer vision, which was also the topic of my undergrad thesis.